County + District Leaders

 Why is SEL Important for County + District Leaders?

 District and county leaders are in positions of great influence, and with that influence comes the responsibility to foster and inspire well-being and equity in your region and community.
-By embodying, advocating, and dedicating resources for Social-Emotional Learning (SEL) implementation and integration in your district or county, you’re building the necessary foundation on which students, educators, and families can grow-and thrive.
+By embodying, advocating, and dedicating resources for Social and Emotional Learning (SEL) implementation and integration in your district or county, you’re building the necessary foundation on which students, educators, and families can grow-and thrive.

 Essential Questions